____________________________________________________________________________________________________________________________________________

-With so many available options for care, whether it be post – op or general support, we have looked at the benefits of live - in care, the process and why a large majority of people are opting for a more personal and tailored approach.
+With so many available options for care, whether it be post – op or general support, we have looked at the benefits of live-in care and the process.
+We have also looked at why a large majority of people are opting for a more personal and tailored approach.

-One of the main reasons people opt for live – in care is the fact the carer is on hand solely for that individual.
-You have the reassurance that your needs will be put first, and each day will be on your terms in the comfort of your own home, without having to wait around or have someone make decisions for you.
+One of the main reasons people opt for live-in care is the fact the carer is on hand solely for that individual.
+This gives you the reassurance that your needs will be put first.
+Each day will be on your terms in the comfort of your own home; you won’t have to wait around or have someone make decisions for you.

 When selecting an agency for care, it’s important to consider the mental and physical wellbeing of the person being cared for.
 Adding too much disruption to someone’s life can create a great deal of stress and uncertainty.
 In some instances, such as caring for a person suffering from Alzheimer’s or dementia can do more harm if you take them out of their familiar setting.
-Alternatively if you have children and need to be at home for them, but require help to manage your health and physical wellbeing opting for live-in even short term can be a big help.
+Alternatively, you may have children and need to be at home for them.
+If you also need help managing your health and physical wellbeing, live-in care can be a big help.
+This is true even for the short term.

 A live-in carer will need to tick a lot of boxes before they come to stay with you and start providing care.
-It can seem daunting that your carer will move in and be involved in many aspects of your life, but they will be as involved or as separated from you as you like.
+Having a carer move in may feel daunting.
+However, you decide how involved they are.
+They can be a close companion or stay more separate if you prefer.
 But you can relax in the knowledge that there is always someone there to help medically.

 Probably one of the most daunting things to think about when considering live – in care.
-You will be glad to know that this type of care is comparable to the cost of residential care home costs, ok albeit slightly more, but what more can you expect from around the clock live – in personal care?
+You will be glad to know that this type of care is comparable to the cost of residential care home costs.
+Okay, albeit it is slightly more.
+But what more can you expect from around the clock live-in personal care?

-An agency will provide a service through a trained team of care workers, which means you may not always have the same person visiting your home, although the agency will do its best to take your choices into account.
+An agency will provide service through a trained team of care workers.
+This means you may not always have the same person visiting your home.
+However, the agency will do its best to take your preferences into account.

 • Take over the burden of being an employer – for example, payroll, training, disciplinary issues and insurance